Registered parks and gardens

 The decision as to whether a park or garden is worthy of inclusion on the national register is by assessment by Historic England and these are known as Parks and Gardens of Special Interest.

 There are four registered Parks and Gardens of Special Interest in Doncaster.
-These are (please click on the name to open the heritage map at the location of each site):
+These are:

 - Brodsworth Hall Estate - Grade II*